County Clare Ireland · Co. Clare · Cree Save · Share

 Mar-May

-Calving season in full swing on every farm around.
-Quiet roads, long evenings starting to stretch.
+Calving season in full swing on the farms around.
+Quiet roads, evenings starting to stretch, the Doughmore dunes near empty.

 ◉ Go